V-Rally (video game): Sales

 In Europe, V-Rally was a commercial success, selling 15,000 copies during its first weekend of release.
 In the UK, the game was a bestseller for three months, and in August 1998, the game received a "Gold" sales award from the Verband der Unterhaltungssoftware Deutschland, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
 As of November 1998, V-Rally had sold more than two million copies worldwide.
 It took home a "Gold" prize at the 1999 Milia festival in Cannes, for revenues above €22 million in the European Union during 1998.
 In Australia, V-Rally sold nearly 100,000 copies in its first three months of release.
+By 2000, V-Rally had become the third best-selling PlayStation game of all time in France, behind only Gran Turismo and Rayman.